gctools-outilsgc/gccollab-mobile/README.md

 # Branches
 Releases are labeled as `release-version#`.

-`Master` is the most up to date of the current version.
+`master` is the most up to date of the current version.
+Framework 7 v2.3.1

-`F7v2` is for the migration and refactor to Framework 7 v2 from Framework 7 v1.6.5
+`F7v1` is the old version, using Framework 7 v1.6.5